ecloudvalley/Getting-start-AWS-SAM/README.md

 ## **Scenario**

-In this lab, you will use **AWS SAM** to build a simple serverless web application.
+In this lab, you will use **AWS SAM** to build a simple serverless web application.
 With Amazon [**Cloud9**](https://aws.amazon.com/tw/cloud9/) as a development environment, define the resources required by application through AWS SAM template specification.
 Finally, deploy and test your application using **AWS SAM CLI**.
 This application can write data to [**DynamoDB**](https://aws.amazon.com/tw/dynamodb/) table and read the data from it to the web page.

 <p align="center">
     <img src="images/001-SAM-Architecture.jpg" width="70%" height="70%">